 There is a growing consideration of mobility for disabled people in the automotive industry, and an increasing number of options available.
 But whether you’re disabled, or need to carry disabled passengers, there are a number of things to factor in when choosing the right vehicle.

-Numerous models have features to make driving easier.
-And if you need something to meet your specific requirements, there are also plenty of companies who can help you make special adaptations to your car – even something bespoke to your particular needs.
+Numerous models have features to make driving easier, and if you need something to meet your specific requirements, there are also plenty of companies who can help you make special adaptations to your car.

 How should I choose a car to drive if I have a physical disability?

-When choosing your car to drive yourself, have good think about all the things you’ll need to help you stay safe and comfortable behind the wheel.
+When choosing a car to drive yourself, have a good think about all the things you’ll need to help you stay safe and comfortable behind the wheel.

 Consider every aspect of using the car, from getting in and out of it, driving, how much space you’ll need for yourself, your passengers and any specialist aids, such as wheelchairs.